 If you want your email opt-in forms to bring you a constant stream of happy subscribers, bear the following in mind:

 - Copy is king.
 Make sure to convey your newsletter’s value proposition in it, as well as your unique personality.

-- Have a compelling CTA – and wrap in in a button.
+- Have a compelling CTA – and wrap it in a button.

-- You don’t have to ask your audience to sign up for a newsletter in the email opt-in form just yet – especially if you offer them to take part in a quizz
+- You don’t have to ask your audience to sign up for a newsletter in the email opt-in form just yet – especially if you offer them to take part in a quiz

 - Use a photo of yourself in the opt-in form – to build trust and connection with your audience, and to attract their attention;

-- Keep the opt-in consistent with your brand identity through the use of matching fonts and colours
+- Keep the opt-in consistent with your brand identity through the use of matching fonts and colors

 - Above all, respect your subscribers’ privacy and make sure your email opt-in forms are GDPR compliant